|

 SWCPC 103

-Consists of photographs of people and events pertaining to the Texas
+Consists of photographs of people and events pertaining to the Texas Cottonseed

-Cottonseed Crusher's Association (1930-1960).
+Crusher's Association (1930-1960).

 The Texas Cottonseed Crusher's Association organized at Dallas in 1894.
-The first
+The

-and use of cottonseed products such as cottonseed oil; cake and meal for livestock;
+promoted production and use of cottonseed products such as cottonseed oil; cake

-linters for filler material to make rayon; and cottonseed hulls for feed and packing
+and meal for livestock; linters for filler material to make rayon; and

-material.
-They have also encouraged improvements in agriculture through colleges and
+improvements in agriculture through colleges and extension services.

 Texas County Courthouses

-Photograph collection, 1879-1966
+Photograph Collection, 1879-1966

 374 copy prints, 18 photos